 I’m a total documentary junkie, so there really aren’t any that are off limits.
-But my absolute favorites are the ones that inspire big lifestyle changes or somehow manage to change our perspective of the world.
-They can be amazing sources of motivation if you need that extra push!
+But my absolute favorites are the ones that inspire big lifestyle changes like these minimalism documentaries.

 So this is for the aspiring minimalists out there!
 If you’re looking to downsize your life, or more importantly find more with less, this list of minimalism documentaries is for you!
 All of these documentaries will inspire you in one way or another.